MiRo1310/ioBroker.telegram-menu/README.md

 	Placeholder for the next version (at the beginning of the line):
 	### **WORK IN PROGRESS**
 -->

+- FIX: Return text for menus was not send

 ### 2.1.9 (2025-01-01)

 - FIX: #224 Submenu trigger